Summer/Fall 2019 Workshop Proposals

 the workshop, including the following: description of workshop and

 anticipated outcomes; length of workshop; anticipated cost to participants;

-additional materials costs; your fees
+additional materials costs; instructor fees

 - Resumes/CV of